apache/cassandra/doc/source/new/java11.rst

  $ cassandra

 The Java version used to run Cassandra gets output as Cassandra is getting started.
-As an example if Java 11 is used the run output includes the following:
+As an example if Java 11 is used, the run output should include similar to the following output snippet:

 ::